tommcandrew/personal-site/src/assets/blogPosts/24-september-2020.md

 &nbsp;

 To allow Express to access the data attached to a standard request body object (i.e. url encoded), you need to use the express.urlencoded() middleware.
 Similarly, to allow it to access the data sent with a multipart/form-data request, you need to use middleware.
-There are many npm packages that you can use for this but, in this example, I'm going to use **express-fileupload**.
+Node/Express does not support file uploads by default but there are many npm packages for this purpose.
+In this example, I'm going to use **express-fileupload**.
 After downloading the package, require it and set the middleware before the endpoint:

 ```javascript
 const fileUpload = require("express-fileupload");